0tSystemsPublicRepos/ifrit/docs/START_HERE.md

 **A:** Not in Onboarding Mode.
 Use that for 1 week to establish baseline.
 After that, ~5% false positive rate in Detection Mode, 0% in Allowlist Mode.

 ### Q: How much does it cost?
 **A:** Free to deploy.
 If it helps you, consider: ⭐ starring on GitHub, contributing, or [buying us a coffee ☕](mailto:ifrit@0t.systems).
 Optional Claude/Gemini API costs: ~$0.30 for first week of learning, then 90% savings via caching.

 ### Q: Can I run multiple IFRIT instances?
-**A:** Yes, with shared database (not fully tested, need network-mounted SQLite or PostgreSQL support coming soon).
+**A:** Yes!
+Use PostgreSQL for shared database.
+SQLite supports single instance only.

 ### Q: What if Claude/Gemini are down?
 **A:** IFRIT falls back to config defaults and whitelist mode.
 Still protects against known patterns.